 When you are clear about your Life-Calling and how you can use it in your work, you will be much more focused.
 And as it is your passion you will be more persistent, more resilient to difficulty, likely to learn better, and are thus more likely to be successful than if you do something you don’t love.

 The most beautiful thing in the world for me is to fulfil my Life-Calling by helping someone else fulfil theirs.
 It is great watching my clients grow and develop: two people have recently given TEDx talks; I have a number of long-term clients who have gone through a number of promotions and are now at the top of famous global organisations.
 A music business promoter only needed someone to believe in him for him to flourish; an actress who wanted more work and got it; a senior manager who didn’t like to think on his feet at large meetings, but built a reputation for reliability by saying “you know me – give me a couple of days to give you an answer, and you will be able to trust the answer you get”.
 A man frightened of the responsibility of getting married has now leaped in and done the deed.

 Each of us has a Life-Calling.
 Research shows that if you know your Life-Calling you will be more happy and more successful.

 Listen, and find out – is something more calling you in your life?
 What is your passion?
 What are your secret dreams?
 What makes your heart sing?
 What are you angry about?
 How can you make sure that this never happens to other people?

-My iconic 4-day Personal Transformation Intensive as well as the shorter Discover your own Life-Calling workshops will clarify your Life-Calling.
-You can also read more here about how to find your Life-Calling now and the research-based benefits of doing so.
+My iconic 4-day Personal Transformation Intensive (Life Talent Programme Level 1), as well as occasional shorter workshops) will clarify your Life-Calling.
+You can read more here about how to find your Life-Calling now and the research-based benefits of doing so.